zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 ### Data Migrations

 Data migrations involve transforming or moving data within your database.
-In Rails, it is generally not advised to perform data migrations using migration files.
+In Zoisite, it is generally not advised to perform data migrations using migration files.
 Here’s why:

 - **Separation of Concerns**: Schema changes and data changes have different